 advertising, words, opinions and images continue to be censured, corrected, silenced and removed from public view in the name of protecting us from harm.

 This proposal is likely to be politically popular – at least in some quarters.
 It taps into fears parents may have around sexualisation and risks to young people.
 It appeals to sex negative/conservative voters.
-It also removes
+It also

-under) it may seem intuitively a good move, yet there are numerous problems associated with this proposal.
+is falling under) it may seem intuitively a good move, yet there are numerous problems associated with this proposal.

 Press coverage of this story has been largely uncritical.
-In that it has presented the proposals set out by the government without any real discussion of how workable they may be or the issues related to potential blocks that might
+In that it has presented the proposals set out by the government without any real discussion of how workable they may be or the issues related to potential blocks

-backed up their stories with the quote from a survey from Psychologies magazine that 1/3 of young people have seen online porn (when aged under 10).
+coverage have backed up their stories with the quote from a survey from Psychologies magazine that 1/3 of young people have seen online porn (when aged under 10).

 This represents part of the problem with the media on this issue.
-Journalists appear to believe that online porn does cause harm to young people and therefore rather than thinking more critically about sexualised culture and youth,
+Journalists appear to believe that online porn does cause harm to young people and therefore rather than thinking more critically about sexualised culture and

-they accept studies that support their position.
+youth, they accept studies that support their position.

 Paul Chambers, who was convicted of sending a menacing communication after he joked on Twitter that he would blow Doncaster's Robin Hood Airport sky high , has won the right to appeal the decision, Index on Censorship has learned.